Heidi Amin-Hong

 - Ph.D., University of Southern California

-Engaging cultural texts encompassing multiethnic and postcolonial literature, visual art, and film, her scholarship draws from the fields of transpacific studies, the environmental humanities, and gender and sexuality studies.
-Her writing has also been published or is forthcoming in Verge: Studies in Global Asias, Atlantic Studies: Global Currents, and the Asian American Literary Review, among others.
-She holds a Ph.D. from the University of Southern California, and was previously a Consortium for Faculty Diversity Fellow at Davidson College.
+Her writing has been published in the Journal of Asian American Studies, Verge: Studies in Global Asias, ISLE: Interdisciplinary Studies in Literature and the Environment, Atlantic Studies: Global Currents, and the Asian American Literary Review, among others.
+She holds a Ph.D. from the University of Southern California.

 Research Areas